timecmdr/pi-mqtt-sensor-bme680-container/README.md

 # to add the current user to the docker group and remove the need for sudo docker user:-

-sudo groupadd docker # might already be present sudo gpasswd -a $USER docker
+sudo groupadd docker
+sudo gpasswd -a $USER docker

 # test with:-

 docker run hello-world

+#Container start
+edit the app.py file adding you mqtt broker address and topic docker-compose build docker-compose up -d